gbradley/dbdiff/readme.md

-# DiffDB
+# DBDiff

 Diffs for your SQL database tables.
-DiffDB lets you compare the contents of any two tables.
+DBDiff lets you compare the contents of any two tables.

 	$diff->connect($pdo)
 		->compare($columns)